-- What service or product will your business provide and what needs will it fulfil? - Who are the potential customers for your product or service and why will they purchase it from you? - How will you reach your potential customers? - Why will people buy your products/pay for your services? - Where will you get the financial resources to start your business?
+- What service or product will your business provide and what needs will it fulfil? - Who are the potential customers for your product or service and why will they purchase it from you? - How will you reach your potential customers? - Where will you get the financial resources to start your business?